 Last Modified 14 December 2022 First Added 13 November 2020

-2020 is nearly over – finally!
-And while we’re all praying that 2021 regains a sense of normality, it’s important to consider the repercussions from what has no doubt been the strangest of years.
-Plenty has changed and is likely to change further.
-So, it’s important our sleep goals account for that.
+With everything looking to regain a sense of normality, it’s important to consider the repercussions from what has no doubt been some of the strangest of years of our lifetime.
+Plenty has changed and may yet change further, so, it’s important our sleep goals account for that.
 Take working culture, for example.
 It has been completely flipped on its head.
 Where we used to be up early and out for the commute, now many of us are lounging in bed until 5 minutes before we need to clock in.
 With such change, it’s crucial that our approach to sleep undergoes a revamp.
-So, join us as we explore the absolute must-have sleep goals for a post lockdown world.
+So, join us as we explore the absolute must-have sleep goals for a post-lockdown world.

 From sleep-tracking to chronotype-planning, morning habits to bedtime routines, there are plenty of ways to improve your sleep.
 And it’s needed, with a worldwide trend for poor quality sleep, now might be the time to focus on improving yours.
-Here are our tip-top sleep goals for 2021 and beyond:
+Here are our tip-top sleep goals:

-While the idea of data analysis may not sound like the kind of thing you want to take on in 2021, there’s plenty of reasons why you should.
+While the idea of data analysis may not sound like the kind of thing you want to take on, there are plenty of reasons why you should.
 To really understand our sleep needs (and change our habits to suit) we need as much information as possible on the kind of sleep we get each night.
 The more we know, the more we can adapt and improve.

 1, Sleep Cycle Alarm Clock (Android, iOS